 Applicants should demonstrate competency in one or more areas of computational biology, genomics, microbial ecology, biophysics and structural biology, environmental and ecosystem sciences, climate change science, environmental assessment, and data systems.
 The Russell Fellowship program provides a unique opportunity to pursue research within these areas of interest and expertise, collaborate with Laboratory R&D staff and distinguished scientists, and have access to Laboratory expertise, facilities, and programs across diverse scientific disciplines.
 ORNL hires Russell Fellows as staff associates and aims to retain each Fellow at the Laboratory as a staff member at the end of the three-year Fellowship term if it is mutually desirable for ORNL and the Fellow.
 Applicants must have received their doctoral degree before his or her start date and can be no more than five years beyond receiving their doctoral degree at the date of application submission.
-Applicants should not have previously held more than one postdoctoral appointment.

 The Russell Fellowship is posted with other ORNL Fellowships twice a year under the job title ORNL Distinguished Fellowships.
 The next application cycle will open in February 2018.